newslynx/docs/_build/html/_sources/api.txt

 **Settings**
 ++++++++++++++++++

-The **Settings** API enables the creation / updating / deleting of arbitrary settings associated with an organization.
+The **Settings** API enables the creation / updating / deleting of arbitrary settings associated with an organization or user.
 The settings collection is key/value store which can grow with the complexity of the application.

+** NOTE ** : Settings can be nested under the :ref:`endpoints-orgs` and :ref:`endpoints-users` collections.
+To route a setting to it's proper collection, just place its ``level`` in the url.
+These are the current collections which can have settings:

+* ``/orgs/settings``  Handles organization-level settings.
+* ``/me/settings`` Handles settings for the authenticated user.

 .. _endpoints-settings-json: